ethanlabs101/frlegends-skeleton-key/docs/modding-sandbox-guide/online-asset-manager-guide/online-asset-manager-guide.md

 The **Download Cache** provides access to assets that have already been downloaded locally.

 This is useful because downloading and installing are treated as separate stages.

+The downloaded assets can be installed from cache, then injected to the active garage at will.

 ```text
 REMOTE ASSET